Best Home Loan Rates Australia (2026)

 Pros

-- ✓ Best big-four variable rate
+- ✓ Lowest big-four comparison rate

 - ✓ Unlimited extra repayments + free redraw